SpenceKonde/ATTinyCore/README.md

 On USI parts, there are a few minor concerns, though most things will work without issue, and it should all be handled transparently via the SPI library.
 * **USI does not have MISO/MOSI, it has DI/DO**
-  * when operating in master mode, DI is MISO, and DO is MOSI.
+  * when operating in master mode, **DI is MISO, and DO is MOSI**.
-  * When operating in slave mode, DI is MOSI and DO is MISO.
+  * When operating in slave mode, **DI is MOSI and DO is MISO**.
 Note that like all other versions of SPI.h, slave mode is not supported.
 You must use a different library for that.
-  * The #defines for MISO and MOSI assume master mode.
-PIN_USI_DI, PIN_USI_DO, and PIN_USI_SCK are defined and can be used for operation  in slave mode.
+  * The #defines for MISO and MOSI assume master mode, slave mode being unsupported).
+PIN_USI_DI, PIN_USI_DO, and PIN_USI_SCK are defined and can be used for operation in slave mode with some other library.
+Be careful to distinguish the MISO/MOSI/SCK pins marked as "Programming Pins" from the pins used for SPI from within the sketch - when programming a part via ISP, it is, after all, acting as a slave.
-* The clock dividers are implemented in software (this is one of the things that USI lacks).
+* The clock dividers are implemented in software (a clock generator is one of the many things that USI lacks).
 Clock dividers of 2, 4, 8 and >=14 are implemented as separate routines; **call `SPISettings` or `setClockDivider` with a constant value to use less program space**, otherwise, all routines will be included along with 32-bit math.
 Clock dividers larger than 14 are only approximate because the routine is optimized for size, not exactness.
 * Interrupts are not disabled during data transfer.
 That means that an interrupt could fire in the middle of a byte, and one of the bits in that byte would be very long.
 This is usually fine.
 If it isn't, because you're working with devices that require consistent clocking, wrap calls to `transfer` in `ATOMIC_BLOCK` or disable interrupts in the normal ways.
 * Be aware that USI-based I2C is not available when USI-based SPI is in use (this should be obvious, as they used the same pins).